forlilab/Ringtail/README.md

 |--export_csv| -x| Save final selective bookmark as csv.
 Saved as [save_bookmark].csv or 'crossref.csv' if --save_bookmark not used.| FALSE|

 ---
+#TODO this will not work anymore, here is basically the old api
 ## Brief python tutorials
 #### Make sqlite database from current directory
 ```python